Brexit perfect Storm Hits Scottish Seafood Exporters - UrduPoint

 "It's all Brexit-related," she told BBC radio, complaining of "pinch points" in IT systems on both sides of the Channel in England and France.

-Exporters warned of the risk of delays before Britain left Europe's customs union and single market on December 31, even with a tariff- and quota-free trade deal.
+Exporters warned of the risk of delays before Britain left the Europe Union's customs union and single market on December 31, even with a tariff- and quota-free trade deal.

 But Seafood Scotland said firms had been hit by "layer upon layer" of administrative problems which had caused "utter confusion".